btcpayserver/blog/blog/_posts/security-advisory-btcpay-server-2-4-2.md

 ## Summary

-If you use LND and run **BTCPay Server 2.0.0 through 2.4.1, update to 2.4.2 now**.
+If you use LND and run **a BTCPay Server version prior to 2.4.2, update to 2.4.2 now**.

-The vulnerability is present in all BTCPay Server instances running version 2.0.0 through 2.4.1.
+The vulnerability is present in all BTCPay Server versions prior to 2.4.2.
 Other Lightning implementations and deployments that do not use Lightning are not exposed to the LND credential risk and do not need to update for this specific issue, but we strongly encourage them to install the update.
+BTCPay Server's on-chain wallets, including hot wallets, are not affected.

 If you use LND, check your node and balances for activity you do not recognize.
 If you cannot update now, take the server offline until you can.